garrandall/popular-music-data/tracks/sitting-home-total.md

 Im gettin tired being tired your ways
 You haven't come home or even call me today
-You dont know the pain when Im being alone
+You don't know the pain when Im being alone
 Im callin out your name when your not even home

 Cause I need you with me babe
 Can't see you leaving me babe
-Cause I dont know no other road I would go
+Cause I don't know no other road I would go
 And I hope your feelings change come bring your lovin back to me So I can give you what you need and much more
 Oh, until then...